hank0982/ConcTrignr/report/6/Records and Analysis.md

 -217098
 ```

+Even you keep passing 0 to this program, its output is almost random, you cannot even find some any law from those outputs.
+Because of uncertainty of system, each time we will get a different output.
+So, this challenge cannot be solved theoretically.

 angr encountered some errors while stepping.
 Its IP was set to 0x0 after several steps.
 I've opened an issue on GitHub and I'm still waiting for official reply.